 (6) Where an institution is separately incorporated pursuant to this section, if the institution is a school or college all vacant land held by the institution and all land so held that is used exclusively or mainly for the purposes of the school or college is not rateable land under the provisions of the Local Government Act 1995, is not subject to statutory water service charges under the Water Services Act 2012 unless the land is connected to water service works as defined in section 3(1) of that Act, and is exempt from land tax imposed by the Land Tax Act 2002.

-[Section 21 inserted by No. 19 of 1964 s.
-8; amended by No. 14 of 1996 s.
+[Section 21 inserted: No. 19 of 1964 s.
+8; amended: No. 14 of 1996 s.
 4; No. 45 of 2002 s.
-20; No. 12 of 2008 s.
-52; No. 25 of 2012 s.
+20; No. 12 of 2008 Sch.
+1 cl.
+31; No. 25 of 2012 s.
 223.]

 Notes

-1 This is a compilation of the Presbyterian Church Act 1908 and includes the amendments made by the other written laws referred to in the following table 1a, 6.
-The table also contains information about any reprint.
+This is a compilation of the Presbyterian Church Act 1908 and includes amendments made by other written laws 3.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.
+For provisions that have not yet come into operation see the uncommenced provisions table.

 Compilation table